Garrett Cooper Player Props: Marlins vs. Twins

 Twins Pitching Rankings (2022)

-- The pitching staff for the Twins had a collective 8.4 K/9 last season, which ranked 20th in MLB.
+- The Twins pitching staff ranked 20th in MLB last season with a collective 8.4 strikeouts per nine innings.

-- The Twins had the 19th-ranked team ERA among all MLB pitching staffs (3.98).
+- The Twins had a 3.98 team ERA that ranked 19th across all MLB pitching staffs.

-- The Twins gave up 184 total home runs last season (1.1 per game) to rank 21st in baseball.
+- Twins pitchers combined to surrender 184 total home runs at a clip of 1.1 per game (21st in the league).

-- Mahle will start for the Twins, his first of the season.
+- Maeda gets the call to start for the Twins, his first of the season.

-- The 28-year-old right-hander last appeared Saturday, Sept.
-3 against the Chicago White Sox, when he started and went two innings.
+- The 34-year-old right-hander makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.